Friday, September 27, 2024

 Cry If I Want To

-Although I hated Kamala’s speech at the Democratic National Convention in Chicago, I still hold out faint hope that it’s a strategy to get her elected, which I still support as the best of the 2 possible outcomes.
+Although I hated Kamala Harris’s speech at the Democratic National Convention in Chicago, I still hold out faint hope that it’s a strategy to get her elected, which I still support as the best of the 2 possible outcomes.
 I hold out hope that freed of Biden and in office (thanks to the support of those she was wooing via her speech along with the shit eaters and nose holders) she will be freer to be non-Bidenish.
 Nevertheless, I went from being a hopeful supporter before the convention to a bit of a shit eater thanks to the DNC.
 So you might ask, what is my resistance to the Green Party?
 Third party voters do not even expect their candidates to win.
 Talk about a low bar.
 In other words, we are all rolling over, all of us who still participate in electoral politics when you’d think given the level of misery there might be some concerted or even chaotic move to take it back.
 As an example of possibility in the UK there is talk of replacing the House of Lords with a People's House of randomly selected citizens a la sortition.

 But back to American reality in late summer 2024, I’m not saying the Green Party is actually worse than either of the parties of the duopoly, just that it objectively does not have power.
 I think the Green party is for leftists who truly do not think it matters who is in power in this system, whereas leftists who vote for Dems truly think it matters who is in power.
 It’s a fucked up system that needs to go because on balance it causes harm.
 In my opinion it’s because the people in power cause harm and that’s why I’m more concerned with who those people are.
 (And who are these people who are so hell-bent on maintaining a broken status quo at all costs in spite of popular and electoral desire?)